BDC Hamburger Icon

 Companies across various industries have experienced the benefits of scalability.
 Here are four examples to consider:

-• Shopify: Shopify is best known as an e-commerce platform.
-However, it expanded into payment processing, marketing and shipping services.
-By scaling, Shopify can help more businesses of all sizes.
+• Shopify: Shopify is best known as an e-commerce platform, but it has expanded into payment processing, marketing and shipping services.
+By scaling, Shopify can support businesses of all sizes.

-• Zoom: Zoom’s profile soared in 2020 as the pandemic forced many employees to work from home and video conferencing became vital.
-Because of its virtual nature, Zoom met increased demand instantly, becoming one of the fastest-growing platforms during the pandemic.
+• Zoom: Zoom’s profile soared in 2020 as the pandemic forced many employees to work from home and video conferencing became essential.
+Because of its virtual nature, Zoom met increased demand instantly and scaled quickly.

-• Spotify: Spotify and its competitors typically have a “freemium” offering that users can upgrade to an enhanced paid plan anytime.
-Most users who enjoy the service will upgrade.
-Spotify’s digital infrastructure allows it to scale up or down as necessary.
+• Spotify: Spotify and its competitors typically use a “freemium” model that allows users to upgrade to an enhanced paid plan at any time.
+Many users who enjoy the service eventually convert to paying subscribers.
+Spotify’s digital infrastructure enables it to scale as needed.

 Scalability as an engine for growth

 A scalable business model serves as an engine of growth for your company and positions it well to handle that growth with the proper systems in place.
-A company’s growth potential and corresponding scalability are two significant factors in a business’s valuation.
+Importantly, growth potential and scalability are two significant factors in a business’s valuation.

-Once you’ve considered your market situation and total addressable market, you can begin implementing systems and processes that work toward creating a company built to grow.
+Once you’ve considered your market position and total addressable market, you can begin implementing systems and processes that lay the foundation for a company built to grow.

 Did you find this content helpful?